LSEG Workspace is a global company and financial database from the London Stock Exchange Group (LSEG).

 For most research purposes, academic staff and researchers should use a standard LSEG Workspace Student Licence.

-In exceptional circumstances, academic staff and researchers may require a LSEG Workspace Professor Licence:
+In exceptional circumstances, academic staff and researchers may require a LSEG Workspace Academic/Professor Licence:

 The University of Warwick has 2 x LSEG Workspace Professor Licences which are available to academic staff and researchers on request.
 Professor Licences will be assigned at the discretion of the library's LSEG Workspace administrators and in consultation with Research and Academic Support Librarians.